unicamp-dl/NeuCLIR22-mT5/README.md

   This repository includes the winning reranker model used to reproduce NeuCLIR 2022.
 </div>

+## Requirements

+If you plan to run the model with weights in 8-bit (int8), you will need at least 40GB of GPU RAM.
+For 16-bit (fp16), you will need 80GB.

 ## Installation

-Use pip package manager to install InPars toolkit, jsonlines reader and ir-measures.
+To install the necessary packages, use the pip package manager to install InPars toolkit, jsonlines reader, and ir-measures:

 ```bash
 pip install inpars jsonlines ir-measures